 When it comes to the digital marketing side of things, a recent Gartner survey showed that, on average, US companies spend 2.5 percent of their revenue on digital marketing activities.
 And these efforts are only 25 percent of the full marketing spend.
 So if your company generates $5 million in revenue, you would likely spend $125,000 on digital marketing alone.

-According to this article by Caron Beesley on SBA.gov, a business that is generating less than $5 million in revenue and wants to grow, then spending 7-8 percent of revenue is a good target for your marketing budget as a whole.
+According to the U.S. Small Business Administration a business that is generating less than $5 million in revenue and wants to grow, then spending 7-8 percent of revenue is a good target for your marketing budget as a whole.
 For other businesses with greater revenues, Scott Margenau at ImageWorks Studio put together this table to help guide budgeting:

 |Less than $5 million||7–8%|

 Now each industry is different, but one thing is certain: People often underestimate the cost of marketing.
 That makes budgeting for inbound marketing even more difficult for some because this marketing style requires a long-term commitment.
 And depending on what stage your company is at, the budget considerations are different.

 If you are just getting started with inbound marketing, then there are certain investments you need to make to launch successfully.
 First, you need the right software.
 As HubSpot partners, we obviously recommend HubSpot’s all-in-one marketing platform because it covers features you need to start out on the right foot—and the ones you’ll need in the future.